The keys to truly effective management of your business fleetFor your fleet

 Are there any other elements to consider under Mobility Design?

 “It also pays to look at rationalisation of accessories or build specifications.
 If you’ve got a complex build – like trucks and light commercial vehicles – it’s common to see clients over-spec the vehicle.
 So, again, this all comes back to the purpose of the vehicle, and do you really need everything on every vehicle?
-Can you put that spec on the vehicles that are going into the line and then have a different specification for vehicles that aren’t going into the line?”
+Can you put that spec on the vehicles that are going into the bush or mine and then have a different specification for vehicles that are being used in a metro environment?”

 Investment and Cost-Analysis sounds pretty straightforward – are there any calculations specific to fleet leasing?

-“Obviously, understanding your fleet cost is key but something a lot of clients don’t know is what it’s costing them to drive longer.
-That’s a simple metric we like to use because everybody can understand it and then it’s really easy to make comparisons across makes and models, and different terms.”
+“Obviously, understanding your fleet cost is key but something a lot of clients don’t know is what it’s costing them to drive their vehicle further, or more kilometres.
+‘Cents per kilometre’ is a simple metric we like to use because everybody can understand it and then it’s really easy to make comparisons across makes and models, and different terms.”

 “Investment and Cost-Analysis is answering a question such as: do I keep my vehicles for eight years or do I keep my vehicles for three years?
 You can do those kinds of cost comparisons.
 I often provide our clients with this kind of analysis, particularly in comparing ownership costs versus leasing costs for different makes and models.
 And I’ll express that in a whole-of-life cost, as well as a cents-per-kilometre basis.
 Sometimes ownership is cheaper but nine times out of 10, leasing is more economical.”

 What are some risks associated with owning a fleet of vehicles, as opposed to leasing?